3n0ugh/Python-Notes/2-Tuples.md

-- They seem like lists.
+- They seem to like lists.
 - Tuples are immutable.

 - To Define Tuple